OpenKnowledgeButton/OpenKnowledgeButton/README.md

 Rationale
 ---------

-We want to create an open eco-system to grow our communities and make life easier for the people using annotation browser extensions: Instead of having multiple, possible conflicting addons, we provide one customisable extension with a combined set of features.
+We want to create an open eco-system to grow our communities and make life easier for the people using open knowledge browser extensions: Instead of having multiple, possible conflicting extensions, we provide one customisable extension with a combined set of features.

 Each application has the autonomy to freely and dynamically add or modify the features supported by the Open Knowledge Button.
 It functions as a public domain gateway for the functionality of each app.

 People should have a good experience using the tool.
-To balance the benefit of the diverse functionalities vs cost of being overwhelmed by them, end-users can turn on/off functionalities that are not useful for them.
-As extension developers from different project, we should try our best to see how we can work in harmony, but ultimately it will be up to the end-user to decide what functionalities he wants.
+To balance the benefit of the diverse functionalities vs. cost of being overwhelmed by them, end-users can turn on/off functionalities that are not useful for them.
+As extension developers from different project, we should try our best to see how we can work in harmony, but ultimately it will be up to the end-user to decide what functionalities he or she wants.
 On installation we provide a concise and user-friendly explanation of the customization functions.

-We hope this initiative would motivate others to adopt the open annotation standards and enjoy a powerful extension that provides a complete solution for annotating knowledge in the open.
+We hope this initiative would motivate others to adopt the open knowledge standards and enjoy a powerful extension that provides a complete solution for growing a collaborative layer of open knowledge.

 Credits
 -------